Your Calgary Home Service Pros

 Are Some AC Units Noisier Than Others?

-Yes, some air conditioners are louder than others.
+Yes, some air conditioners are significantly louder than others.

 56–65 dBA Moderate Dishwasher